AnimMouse/torrent-webseed-creator/README.md

 ## How to use
 1. Create a repository on GitHub using this template by clicking "Use this template."
-2. Choose a program to use.
-Open either mktorrent.yml, py3createtorrent.yml, or torrenttools.yml file on the .github/workflows folder.
-3. Edit the environment variables inside the yaml file.
+2. Go to the Actions tab.
+3. Choose a program to use by clicking the name of the program under "all workflows."
+[Comparison of torrent creators](https://github.com/AnimMouse/torrent-webseed-creator/wiki/Comparison-of-torrent-creators)
+4. Besides the "This workflow has a workflow_dispatch event trigger.", click "Run workflow."
+4. Input the required information at the dropdown box.
+(Example inputs are predefined.)
    * Name: The name of the torrent file.
    * Comment: The comment inside the torrent file.
    * URL: The URL of the file to download and create a torrent from.